wazuh/wazuh-documentation/source/cloud-service/glossary.rst

 Setting
 -------

-A setting in the context of Wazuh Cloud refers to each of the configuration options available for a cloud environment.
-These settings define the limitations, capabilities, and pricing of the environment.
+In the context of Wazuh Cloud, a setting  refers to each configuration option available for a cloud environment.
+These settings determine the limitations, functionalities, and pricing of an environment.

 .. _cloud_glossary_profile: